Guidelines for CCW Sessions/Events

 - Prioritise online interaction if local health authorities have discouraged in person activities.

-What types of sessions/events can you host during CCW2023?
+What types of sessions/events were hosted during CCW2024?

-Here are several possible formats for CCW2023 sessions and events:
+Here are several formats of sessions and events that took place during CCW2024:

 Policy Roundtable Discussions